Elma Lewis School of Fine Arts: Operational difficulties

 In 1966, the ELSFA was given a grant of $3,500 by the National Endowment for the Arts (NEA), to "teach art, dance, music and drama to public school children" attending Lewis Junior High School in Roxbury.
 The Boston School Committee voted to open the ELFSA to all Boston public school students, but the Committee's Business Agent forced the arts program to leave the Junior High school.
 It had no base of operations.

 In 1967, while classes were not in session, the ELSFA was funded "by donations provided through the network of Elwood McKenny, the presiding justice of the Roxbury District Court."
 During this time, administrators held meetings to determine direction for the school, while seeking permanent housing.

 In the early 1970s, the NCAAA launched a program called CELEBRATE! to raised funds for building upkeep and salaries.
 This fundraising continued from 1971 to 1973.

 In 1971, Elma Lewis was accused by the Jewish Survival Legion of "horrendous crimes against Jewish people."
 (The JSL consisted of a few thousand people who had left the Jewish Defense League (JDL) in Boston and other cities, over disagreement about tactics.)
 She sued JSL for defamation, beginning a two-decade-long court battle.
 An expensive series of appeals and victories took place on each side.

 In 1980, the arts school was in significant financial distress.
 Enrollment had plummeted, from a high of 525 students to 100.
 The ELSFA was "facing a sizable debt, [and] experiencing an acute staff shortage".
 Michael Washburn and Associates were hired to prescribe a four-year plan to the struggling institution.
 They determined that "the ELSFA conceptualization requires an annual budget of approximately $1 million for its optimal operation".

 That year, the Kennedy Foundation gave the ELSFA a grant that offset building repair costs, for one year only.

 Arson fires

 The Elma Lewis School of Fine Arts was repeatedly beset by cases of arson through the 1970s and 1980s.
 The 1970s fires failed to do significant damage, and most of the records from this decade survived.
 One was attributed to a kiln that had been left on all night.
 But the fires in the 1980s resulted in some records being destroyed.
 In 1985 an especially troubling incident was a perpetrator throwing flaming materials into a classroom during a rehearsal.
-None of the cases was solved.
+None of the cases were solved.